Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Discussion

 Thus we adapt the following equation from \citet{Aarnio2012} for the CME mass, $M_\mathrm{CME}$, in terms of the bolometric flare energy:

 All values are in cgs units.

 From Eq.~\ref{eq:CME}, we find a median CME mass of {\MCMEmedian}~g, ranging from a minimum of {\MCMEmin}~g to {\MCMEmax}~g for the most massive CME.
-This could have accompanied the strongest flare in our sample, which was found on the giant star {\TICtwo} ({\TICtwoteff}~K, {\TICtworadius}~$\mathrm{R_\odot}$).
+This could have accompanied the strongest flare in our sample, which was found on the giant star {\TICtwo} ({\TICtwoteff}\,K, {\TICtworadius}~$\mathrm{R_\odot}$).
 All estimates are also given in Tables~\ref{tab:catalog_per_flare} and \ref{tab:catalog_per_star}.

 CME events mainly happen along a given direction and, as such, are non-isotrop events.
-Their impact depends among other factors on the inclination of the exoplanet's orbit \citep{Kay2016}.
-Even though the chance of a strong CME hitting an exoplanet is relatively low, it is interesting to consider the potential impact on habitability.
+Their impact depends among other factors on the semi-major axis and inclination of the exoplanet's orbit \citep{Kay2016}.
+As exoplanets' habitable zones around M~dwarfs are close to their star, the probability of being hit by a CME is higher than for their counterparts around Sun-like stars.
+Even though the overall chance of a strong CME hitting an exoplanet is relatively low, it is interesting to consider the potential impact on habitability.
 CMEs impinging on a nitrogen-rich atmosphere can be useful for prebiotic chemistry via the efficient production of hydrogen cyanide, and possibly for atmospheric warming, via the production of nitrous oxide \citep{Airapetian2016}.
 On the other hand, CMEs can contribute significantly to the potential loss or transformation of exoplanet atmospheres through ion pick up \citep{Lammer2007,Cohen2015}.
-For M-dwarfs, the exoplanet's magnetic field has to be up to hundreds of Gauss strong to shield from atmospheric loss through CMEs, making them a more detrimental factor than stellar winds \citep{Kay2016}.
+For M~dwarfs, the exoplanet's magnetic field has to be up to hundreds of Gauss strong to shield from atmospheric loss through CMEs, making them a more detrimental factor than stellar winds \citep{Kay2016}.
 Very energetic particles from the CME may produce secondary particles that can reach the surface, changing mutation rates for life there \citep{Smith2004}.